 The PECC-Kenya Fellowship training program is a two-year fellowship in Pediatric Emergency and Critical Care customized for pediatricians from Sub-Saharan Africa.
-Training will occur at University of Nairobi/ Kenyatta National Hospital, Gertrude’s Children’s Hospital in Nairobi and at A.I.C.
+Training will occur at University of Nairobi/ Kenyatta National Hospital and at A.I.C.
 Kijabe Hospital in rural Kenya.
 Fellows will be trained in management of acutely and critically-ill children in the public and private, urban and rural, tertiary care and district level health care sectors which are all relevant to practitioners in sub-Saharan Africa.
 The PECC-Kenya Fellowship training and fellow supervision will be provided by a combination of local Kenyan and visiting experts in Pediatric Emergency and Pediatric Critical Care.

 Your Life-saving Gift